Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 ![[Pasted image 20250929141424.png]]
 - Also semi-global
 - Definition: A special case of semiglobal.
 The alignment is optimized without penalizing leading or trailing gaps
+- When used:
+	- When we dont want to penalize leading or trailing gaps
 ##### **Local Alignment**
 - Definition: Finds the best matching sub-sequences within the larger sequences
 - Smith–Waterman algorithm